-The Community Review Board (CRB) is a group of students, faculty and administrators who serve as the final level of review of appeals in any student conduct matter.
+The Community Review Board (CRB) is a group of students, faculty and administrators who serve as the final level of review of appeals in any behavioral misconduct matter.
 Membership in the CRB is as follows:

-- 1. At least 1 voting student representatives, as appointed by the Student Government Association Executive Board; - 2.
-One voting faculty representative as appointed by the Faculty Senate; and - 3.
-One voting representative from the university administration as appointed by the Dean of Campus Life.
+- 1. At least one (1) voting student representative, as appointed by the Student Government Association Executive Board; - 2.
+One (1) voting faculty representative as appointed by the Faculty Senate; and - 3.
+One (1) voting representative from the University administration, appointed by the Dean of Campus Life.

 The Dean of Campus Life (or designee) will serve as the CRB's non-voting advisor.
-A CRB chairperson, either a faculty or administration representative, will be determined prior to the start of each hearing by a consensus of the CRB.
+A chairperson, either a faculty or administration representative, will be determined prior to the start of each hearing by a consensus of the CRB.
 In the event of a member's resignation, the group from which the representative came is responsible for providing a replacement as soon as possible.
-CRB members will be instructed/trained by the Director of Student Conduct and Community Standards prior to participating in conduct proceedings and all members of the CRB, or approved substitutes, must be present in order for a review hearing to proceed.
+CRB members will be instructed/trained by the Director of Student Advocacy and Accountability and/or Dean of Campus Life prior to participating in any reviews and all members of the CRB, or approved substitutes, must be present in order for a review hearing to proceed.

 The original CRB may support or change a decision and/or increase, decrease or modify a sanction.
-The CRB will be deferential to the original Conduct Council, making changes to (1) the finding only where there is clear error, (2) to a sanction only if a compelling justification to do so exists, and (3) only when a majority decision is reached.
+The CRB will be deferential to the original Hearing Officer/Panel, making changes to (1) the finding only where there is clear error, (2) to a sanction only if a compelling justification to do so exists, and (3) only when a majority decision is reached.